Manhattan. February 14, 1984. Valentine’s Day.

 “Five months later, I’d beaten my Western Auto special half to death.
 My fingers were strong and callused.
 My fingertips were as hard as an armadillo’s shell.
 I was ready to move up.
 I had to go electric.
 I explained to my mother that to get in a band, to make a buck, to get anywhere, I needed an electric guitar.
 Once again, that would cost money we didn’t have.
 Eighteen dollars wasn’t going to cut it this time,” said Springsteen.
 “If I’d sell the pool table, she’d try to come up with the balance for an electric guitar I’d spotted in the window of Caiazzo’s Music Store on Center Street.
 The price was sixty-nine dollars and it came complete with a small amplifier.
 It was the cheapest they had but it was a start.”

 Springsteen sold his pool table for $35, and on Christmas Eve, he and his mother bought a Kent guitar.
 “It looked beautiful, wondrous and affordable.
 I had my thirty-five dollars and my mother had thirty-five dollars of finance-company money… Sixty-nine dollars would be the biggest expenditure of my life and my mother was going out on a limb for me one more time… In the living room I plugged in my new amp.
 Its tiny six-inch speaker ‘roared’ to life.
 It sounded awful, distorted beyond all recognition.
 The amp had one control, a volume knob.
-It was about the size of a large bread box but I was in the game.”
+It was about the size of a large bread box but I was in the game,” said Springsteen.

 “The first time that I heard Bob Dylan I was in the car with my mother… and on came that snare shot that sounded like somebody kicked open the door to your mind from ‘Like a Rolling Stone.’
 I knew that I was listening to the toughest voice that I had ever heard.
 It was lean and it sounded somehow simultaneously young and adult, and I ran out and I bought the single,” said Springsteen.
 “Then I went out and I got Highway 61 and it was all I played for weeks.
 Looked at the cover with Bob with that satiny blue jacket and the Triumph motorcycle shirt.
 And when I was a kid, Bob’s voice somehow—it thrilled and scared me.
 It made me feel kind of irresponsibly innocent, and it still does.
 But it reached down and touched what little worldliness I think a 15-year-old kid in high school in New Jersey had in him at the time.
 Dylan, he was a revolutionary.
 The way that Elvis freed your body, Bob freed your mind.
 And he showed us that just because the music was innately physical did not mean that it was anti-intellect.
 He had the vision and the talent to expand the pop song until it could contain the whole world.
 He invented a new way a pop singer could sound.
 He broke through the limitations of what a recording artist could achieve, and he changed the face of rock and roll forever.”